 For cardiac physiology, review the blood flow pathway through the heart and lungs, blood pressure physiology (cardiac output, stroke volume, heart rate, vascular resistance, etc…), and basic cardiac anatomy.

 When you understand the blood flow pathway through the heart and lungs you can answer almost any question about valve disorders or heart failure.
 Seriously.
 Blood pressure physiology comes up time and time again and is probably the concept I utilize the most at the bedside.
 And having an understanding of basic cardiac anatomy will help you understand key concepts related to heart failure, ischemia and infarction.

 When looking at respiratory physiology and gas exchange, pay attention to how ventilation affects O2 and CO2.
 You also want to have a firm understanding of oxygenation vs ventilation.

 You will use this background knowledge almost daily, as many patients seek medical care for respiratory issues or have an underlying disorder such as asthma or COPD.

-The kidneys play an important role even when your patient isn’t in actual renal failure.
-Make sure you review the physiology of the renal system so you can understand how it relates to hemodynamics, fluid balance, infection and tissue perfusion.
+The kidneys play an important role in maintaining homeostasis, so make sure you review the physiology of the renal system.
+You want to understand how the renal system relates to hemodynamics, fluid balance, infection, and tissue perfusion.
 Also, don’t forget to review the tubules and their role in the balance of electrolyte levels (hint: some diuretics affect this in a BIG way!).

-As you are reviewing the kidneys and the lungs, pay particular attention to how these organs participate in the important role of keeping the body’s pH in that happy zone of 7.35-7.45.
+As you are reviewing the renal and pulmonary systems, pay particular attention to how they participate in the important role of keeping the body’s pH in the 7.35-7.45 range.
 How does the body compensate for metabolic acidosis?
 How about respiratory alkalosis?
 What happens if the patient is in renal failure?
-Fun things to ponder!